CumulusNetworks/DUE/templates/debian-package/README.md

 ## Debugging
 Or, a descriptive collection of ways things have failed.
 Expect this list to grow.

+### Enable debug in the duebuild script.
+**Purpose** See exactly how the script in the container is interpreting things, without getting into it.
+**Example** due --duebuild --script-debug --cbuild

 #  Additional notes:
 None.